 Key Takeaways

-- Blood detox through nutrition, lifestyle, herbal medicine, and medical interventions significantly decreases levels of environmental toxins in the body.
+- Blood detox through nutrition, lifestyle, herbal medicine, and medical interventions may help manage levels of environmental toxins in the body.

-- Utilizing conventional laboratory tests and specialized functional medicine tests is helpful in the diagnosis of environmental toxicity.
+- Utilizing conventional laboratory tests and specialized functional medicine tests can be helpful in understanding environmental toxicity.

-- Always consult a trusted healthcare provider for a proper diagnosis of environmental toxicity and proper elimination techniques for your current health goals.
+- Always consult a trusted healthcare provider for a proper assessment of environmental toxicity and appropriate management techniques for your current health goals.